AlphaSoundZ/Obsidian-Vault/Englisch/The Documentary 13th.md

 Overall, the documentary 13th portrays the influence of media and technology as a powerful tool for shaping public perception and understanding of racial issues, and how it can be used to justify discrimination and violence against marginalized communities, specifically black Americans.

-### Explain in which sense the 13th amendment had a loophole.
+### Explain in Which Sense the 13th Amendment Had a Loophole

 Slavery could be use as a punishment for crime.

 Because it has been used as a way to exploit and control Black Americans since the end of slavery, by using the criminal justice system to disproportionately target them and then using them as cheap labor for private corporations through mass incarceration.

-### Explain how forced labor is an integral part of the economic systme in the US according to the documentary.
+### Explain how Forced Labor is an Integral part of the Economic Systme in the US according to the Documentary

 The documentary argues that the prison-industrial complex has played a key role in the development of the U.S. economy by providing a source of cheap labor and creating a market for the products and services that are produced by prisoners.

-### Explain the statement that we live in an era of mass in incarceration.
+### Explain the Statement that We Live in an Era of Mass in Incarceration

 Many mostly black people got arrested for minor crimes (low level offensive (drug abuse)) so they could be used for forced labor as cheep workers.

-### Explain what is meant by the “mythology of black criminology”.
+### Explain what is Meant by the “mythology of Black criminology”

-### Explain the significance of the movie Birth of a Nation.
+### Explain the Significance of the Movie Birth of a Nation

-### Explain the political significance of the terms “war on drugs”, “law and order” and “super predator”
+### Explain the Political Significance of the terms “war on drugs”, “law and order” and “super predator”